How to setup a Blue Yeti microphone

-Even though it is mostly recognized as a Yeti stereo microphone, the Yeti mic actually works in different polar patterns.
+Even though it is mostly recognized as a Yeti stereo microphone, the Yeti mic works in different polar patterns.
 Let me explain.
 (Briefly, I promise!)

-Polar Patterns of the Blue Yeti Mic
+Polar patterns of the Blue Yeti mic

-If you wonder why this is important to you as a gamer, well, think about this – you have to know this so as to set up the microphone properly later on.
+If you wonder why this is important to you as a gamer, think about this – you have to know this to set up the microphone properly later on.

 - Bidirectional mode – I think the name says it all.
 The sound goes two ways.
 Great for interviews.

 - Omnidirectional mode – Yeah, exactly, the sound comes from and goes in all directions.

 - Stereo mode – this would be your best option when you need the clearest possible separation of sounds from the left or right side.

 As you can see, the yeti pro works in all modes.
 Still, the cardioid mode will most likely be your first (and best) option for gaming purposes.